jamhall/s3rver/README.md

 ## Tests

 The tests should be run by one of the active LTS versions.
-The CI Server runs the tests on the latest `6.x` and `8.x` releases.
+The CI Server runs the tests on the latest active releases.

 To run the test suite, first install the dependencies, then run `npm test`: